“YOUR WAYS” August 17

 I will bless the LORD at all times: his praise shall continually be in my mouth.

 The mouth of praise, humbling himself in his circumstances.
-At this point in his life David is fleeing from King Saul who is in hot pursuit to kill him and yet he takes the time to compose this Psalm.
+At this point in his life, David is fleeing from King Saul, who is in hot pursuit to kill him, yet he takes the time to compose this Psalm.

-David had a great ability to leave his past behind him, instead of blaming God for his circumstances he praises God.
-Through his prophetic praise he writes this verse, that has touched countless lives.
+David had a remarkable ability to leave his past behind him.
+Instead of blaming God for his circumstances, he praises God.
+Through his prophetic praise, he writes this verse that has touched countless lives.

 His response was immediate, “YOUR WAYS”

 Selah, (Think about that)

 He is: El Roi